 The judicious use of functional testing can often lead to faster results and it can help you to understand what’s going on and why a particular treatment plan, diet or supplement is important for you.
 (I say “judicious” because these tests can run to hundreds of dollars so we want to pick the best ones for the situation if required).

-Use us as your health coach and accountability buddy
+Use me as your health coach and accountability buddy

 Having an ally, coach and someone to “keep you honest” can be invaluable when you are trying to change habits.
 Your naturopath is the person who can help to get you unstuck and work with you to come up with strategies for success.

-Knowing that you have someone who will follow you up, help you overcome hurdles and keep track of your goals and plans for change can help you stay motivated and focussed.
+Knowing that you have someone who will follow you up, help you overcome hurdles and keep track of your goals and plans for change can help you stay motivated and focused.